LhuithArchivedLearning/GitDemo/README.md

 This is a simple readme file

-Edit on example branch

-now editing on update-readme branch

-update localy
+Updates made on master on Github before rebase